Best Time to Eat Eggs for Weight Loss

 • Enjoy deviled eggs as a healthy snack (here's a recipe idea).

-• Scramble them up with veggies for a quick and easy meal.
+• Scramble them up with veggies for a quick and easy egg breakfast (or make an omelet).

 • Try a salad for breakfast (or anytime) using baby kale, olive oil, avocado, chopped nuts, and a soft-boiled egg on top.